 Quick question: do you think you would be who you are and be where you are in life if you had a different name?

-Today, extensive research tells us that our names will have an influence in the professions we chose, the brands we shop for, who we marry, the stocks we invest in, the places we live and much more!
+Today, extensive research tells us that our names will have an influence on the professions we chose, the brands we shop for, who we marry, the stocks we invest in, the places we live, and much more!

 Nobody is just “bad” at learning names.